I am a writer with special expertise in textiles, fabrics, printing, and dyeing.

 What Is Textile Dyeing?

-Textile dyeing is the process of application of color evenly on the textile (fiber, yarn, fabric, or even garment).
+Textile dyeing is the process of applying color evenly on the textile (fiber, yarn, fabric, or even garment).
+Depending on the requirements, dyeing can take place at any stage of manufacturing.

-As specified above, textile dyeing can take place at different stages of the manufacturing of the textile.
-There are various methods of textile dyeing which are as follows:
+As specified above, dyeing can take place at different stages of the textile manufacturing process using different methods.
+These are the four main stages when dyeing occurs:

 In this method, the yarns that are spun using fibers are immersed in the dyebath, partially and completely.
 This is done before the yarns are used for the construction of fabrics.
 This is specially used to create various designs in the fabric, such as: